Mozzarella-dev/Methane-Fuel-Bot/README.md

 # 🤖 Methane-Fuel-Bot
-This is a telegram bot, you can use it to log how much was you price per kilometer cost on a methane car.
+This is a Telegram bot, you can use it to calculate your price per kilometer cost on a methane car by registering your methane refills at the gas station.

 ## How to use
 -